rubyists/rubyists.github.com/_posts/2011-05-02-runit-for-ruby-and-everything-else.markdown

 Building on the above dependency checking, we can go one step further and give a user control over their own `$SVDIR`, `/home/username/service` here.
 This gives non-root users the same ability to guarantee services are running, supervised, properly logged, and all the advantages of the main `$SVDIR`.

-##### What's with all the dots?

-> The log:............ is a construct runsvdir uses to log to proctitle (seen in ps aux).
-Each dot represents 15 seconds of time, with any stderr/out being flushed to proctitle for each dot.
-> Thus if you saw

-        root      4001  0.0  0.0    184    28 ?
-Ss   08:00   0:00 runsvdir -P /service log: ed with loglevel notice?Could not load host key: /etc/ssh/ssh_host_ecdsa_key??...

-You'd know sshd had a problem, but it hasn't had that problem in 45 seconds.

 ##### User-level supervision example (with dependency checking)

 `/service/callcenter/run`: